Nathalie Baur, MBAPC (Accredited), MA Integrative Counselling and Psychotherapy

 A previous working experience overseas has contributed to increase my awareness of how our culture and social world impact on each of us.
 The ability to work within a multicultural environment and the challenges met when adapting to a new culture draw me to accept work with expatriates and individual with multiple ethnic/nationality origins.
 I also have a wide experience of working within a business environment having a commercial and business background myself.

-I am registered with the Healthcode Private Practice Register and recognised practitioner with AXA PPP Healthcare and AVIVA.
+I am registered with the Healthcode Private Practice Register and recognised practitioner with AXA PPP Healthcare, AVIVA and Vitality.

 Registered / Accredited